rprakitpong/MechToolbox/README.md

 ## App TODO:
 - not update if blank, instead of throwing textbox
-- unit test
-- comment the code
+- refactoring polling into async in InventorModelWrapper.initPart
+- SolidWorksModelWrapper class, and the guards to separate between sldr and ipt
+- read/write FileStream of ipt instead of opening Inventor instance
-- add more units
+- complete Inventor units

 ## CAD TODO:
 - make bevel gear